clopezx/earm/doc/models.rst

     from earm.lopez_embedded import model

-However the Python files for each individual model in general do not contain much code--they mainly call functions from other modules.
+However, the Python files for each individual model in general do not contain much code--they mainly call functions from other modules.
 For example, here is the source code for the file ``earm/lopez_embedded.py``, which implements model M1a: